Events are back after an extended hiatus—and organizers and convention centers are ecstatic.

 You’ve convinced brands to participate in your event, sponsoring a booth or a lounge or a networking event.
-But what about when the show is over?

 Communicate About Expectations Throughout the Process

-While ‘more sales’ is typically the underlying motivation behind most event sponsorships, brands should be able to express their goals in more specific terms.
-And you should be on board with helping your sponsor meet that goal.
+While ‘more sales’ is typically the underlying motivation behind most event sponsorships, brands should be able to express their goals in more specific terms—and you should be on board with helping your sponsor meet that goal.

 “What is the ultimate goal of your event?
 To generate qualified leads?
 Attract new employees?
 To build awareness or launch a new product?
 After making a list of all your goals, whittle down your answers to just one primary goal — the most important.”

 Take your sponsors through this exercise ahead of the event.
 If their goal is product awareness, maybe there’s a way to work the product into what’s front and center at the event.
-If the goal is qualified leads, offering follow up with the attendee list may be more beneficial.
+If the goal is qualified leads, offering follow-up with the attendee list may be more beneficial.